 Two full-length productions are produced each school year.
 Guest artists with professional experiences in New York and regional theatre are brought in to complete the production team for each show.
 The rehearsal processes are modeled after professional practices.
 By incorporating this rigorous style into a high school environment, students achieve at a higher level and develop a deeper passion for the craft.
 There are plenty of opportunities for students interested in performance, tech/backstage work, and design to gain practical experiences and training by participating in this after-school program.

 International Thespian Society (Troupe #8729)

-By joining ITS, students are able to be formally recognized for their accomplishments, commitment, and dedication to Theatre Arts at St. Anthony High School.
-Once a member, students have access to arts scholarships, insider college information, and have the opportunity to work their way up to high level honors in Theatre to include in their college applications.
+The International Thespian Society is the official honor society for high school theatre programs.
+By joining ITS, students are formally recognized for their accomplishments, commitment, and dedication to the Theatre Arts.
+Once a member, students have access to arts scholarships, insider college information, and opportunities to earn high level honors to include in their college applications.

 Theatre Arts Courses:

 Grade Level: 9, 10, 11, 12 Prerequisites: None

 This is a course for students interested in the history of theatre, performing in front of an audience, and gaining confidence in speaking in front of others.
 Curriculum will include monologues and improv skills.
 All students will be required to perform in front of the class several times over the course of the year.
 Participation in the fall and spring production are encouraged.